Manhattan-New Lenox TRIAD

 Did you know that…

-Will County TRIAD for Senior Citizens is run by Sheriff Paul Kaupas and the Will County Sheriff’s Police.
+What is TRIAD?
+The TRIAD Program is run by Sheriff Paul Kaupas and the Will County Sheriff's Office.

 A major purpose of TRIAD is to develop, expand and implement effective crime prevention and education programs for senior citizens in our community.